 Mannington Township is proud to be the home of one of the world’s leading manufacturers of fine flooring, Mannington Mills, Inc. Mannington Mills is a manufacturer of residential and commercial sheet vinyl, luxury vinyl, laminate and hardwood, as well as commercial carpet and rubber.
 Founded in 1915 in Salem, Mannington Mills is privately held and continues its commitment to quality, customer satisfaction and the environment.
 Mannington Mills, Inc. continues to be a good citizen and neighbor within the community.

-The Salem Medical Center (SMC) is an important component to the medical community of our county.
-Their new name – Salem Medical Center –reflects their dual mission of providing hospital services while also providing an array of outpatient programs that meet the needs of our community.
-The SMC will be expanding primary care and specialty medical services through growth in medical staff and strategic clinical partnerships as they move ahead.
+The Inspira Medical Center Mannington, is dedicated to providing the community access to convenient, high-quality health care.
+The name – Inspira Medical Center – reflects their dual mission of providing hospital services while also providing an array of outpatient programs that meet the needs of our community.
+The Inspira Medical Center Mannington will be expanding primary care and specialty medical services through growth in medical staff and strategic clinical partnerships as they move ahead.
 Mannington Township has committed to the success of expanded medical services on the site.